-Front and Rear Courtesy/Reading Lamps
+Rear Courtesy/Reading Lamps (If equipped)

-Your vehicle is equipped with two courtesy/reading lamps located at the front-center and rear-center of the headliner (roof).
-The right lamps are for the right side passengers and the left lamps are for the driver and rear left side passenger.
+Your vehicle may be equipped with a courtesy/reading lamp located at the rear-center of the headliner (roof).
+The right lamp is for the right side passenger and the left lamp is for the left side passenger.